 “Thank you.
 Thank you.
 I’ll have the Stones call you.”

-I walked up to the Stones and hospital staff.
+I walk up to the Stones and hospital staff.

 “Johnny knows you want to take him to New York.
 It’s okay.”

-“Jace,” I answered, without giving any further explanation.
+“Jace,” I answer, without giving any further explanation.

 “Johnny’s talking to you?”